centreon/centreon-documentation/versioned_docs/version-23.10/alerts-notifications/notif-flapping.md

 ![image](../assets/alerts/flap_engine_conf.png)

-You can modify the thresholds or keep preconfigured.
+You can modify the thresholds or keep the preconfigured ones.

 ### Flap Detection for Services

-If you enable the flapping detection for a scheduler (Centreon Engine), the process will by applied for all resources monitored by it.
+If you enable the flapping detection for a scheduler (Centreon Engine), the process will be applied for all resources monitored by it.

-You can disable / enable flapping detection for a host through configuration menu.
+You can disable / enable flapping detection for a host through the configuration menu.

-Go to the **Configuration > Hosts > Hosts** menu, select your host and go on the **Data Processing** tab:
+Go to the **Configuration > Hosts > Hosts** menu, select your host, and go on the **Data Processing** tab:

 ![image](../assets/alerts/flap_host_conf.png)